KNowledgeOnWebScale/walder/README.md

 This will start a server on `localhost:3000` with the following routes:

 * <http://localhost:3000/music/{musician}/sorted> -
-Returns a list of bands a given musician has written a song for.
+Returns a list of songs with their artists written by a given musician.
-Walder sorts the songs in descending order by song number.
+Walder sorts the songs in descending order by song name.
-For example, <http://localhost:3000/music/John%20Lennon/sorted> returns a list of such songs by John Lennon.
+For example, <http://localhost:3000/music/Marcella%20Detroit/sorted> returns a list of such songs written by Marcella Detroit.
 * <http://localhost:3000/music/{musician}/no_duplicates> -
-Returns a list of bands a given musician has written a song for.
+Returns a list of songs with their artists written by a given musician.
-Walder removes duplicate song numbers from the list.
+Walder removes duplicate song names from the list.
-For example, <http://localhost:3000/music/John%20Lennon/no_duplicates> returns a list of such songs by John Lennon.
+For example, <http://localhost:3000/music/Marcella%20Detroit/no_duplicates> returns a list of such songs by John Marcella Detroit.
 * <http://localhost:3000/movies/{musician}/everything_together> -
-Returns a list of bands a given musician has written a song for.
+Returns a list of songs with their artists written by a given musician.
-Walder sorts the songs in ascending order by song number and keeps one song per artist.
+Walder sorts the songs in descending order by song name and removes duplicate song names.
-For example, <http://localhost:3000/music/John%20Lennon/everything_together> returns a list of such songs by John Lennon.
+For example, <http://localhost:3000/music/Marcella%20Detroit/everything_together> returns a list of such songs by Marcella Detroit.
 * <http://localhost:3000/artist/{artist}> -
-Returns a list of songs and movies for a given artist.
+Returns a list of song names and movie URLs for a given artist.
-Walder removes duplicate songs and sorts movies in descending order by the ids of the movies.
+Walder removes duplicate songs based on their names and sorts movies in descending order by their URLs.
 For example, <http://localhost:3000/artist/David%20Bowie> returns a list of such songs and movies.

 ### Multiple config files